MaximeMichaud/kvs-conversion-server/README.md

 ### Deployment Considerations / Scalability

 - **Single Instance Recommended**: This script and the corresponding **Docker** image are not designed for operation across multiple instances simultaneously.
 To manage different workloads or multiple **KVS** installations, we *recommend* utilizing multiple directories *(one folder per project)* rather than deploying multiple instances of the **Docker** image.
 This approach helps avoid resource contention and simplifies management.
 - **Network Requirements**: This image is optimized for use on open networks that are free of restrictive firewalls or filters.
-For environments within private networks or those subject to access restrictions, additional configuration steps may be required. *Solutions like Tailscale or similar private network services can be utilized to facilitate necessary connectivity and ensure full functionality of the system.*
+For environments within private networks or those subject to access restrictions, additional configuration steps may be required. *Solutions like **Tailscale** / **WireGuard** or similar private network services can be utilized to facilitate necessary connectivity and ensure full functionality of the system.*
-- **Kubernetes (K8S) Support**: At this time, **Kubernetes** deployment is *not supported* as it would require extensive modifications and specific interactions with the site utilizing the image. *Future updates may address this capability depending on user needs and development resources.*

 These points should help you tailor the installation to your needs.